akaliutau/ai-salad/README.md

 1. Generate final submission code only.
 2. Generate a compact audit record with rationale, complexity, edge cases, confidence, and possible failure modes.

-The rationale is intentionally high-level and dataset-safe.
-It is not hidden chain-of-thought.

 ### `result_pack_store.py`

 The evidence and persistence layer.

 It builds solution packs, extracts key metrics, computes a correctness-first score, stores packs in MongoDB, and supports querying previous attempts by problem.

 ### `cloud_run_job.py`

 The production entrypoint.

 It lets the system run as a Cloud Run Job where the only execution-time argument is the problem URL.
 All fixed behavior comes from environment variables and secrets.

 ---

 ## Result Packs

-Every serious attempt should become a result pack.
+Every serious attempt should become a result pack containing:

-A result pack contains:

 ```text
 problem_id